- No Lay Matched Betting

 - In pre-match, 2 transactions of Back (bet on win) Player A at Coral & Lay (bet on NOT win) the same Player A at Betting Exchange like Smarkets so that you cover all outcomes.

 - Regardless of the outcome, your losing & winning will cancel out each other.
 In real practice, usually, 2 bets are not perfectly offset due to the odds difference & exchange commission.
 Therefore you make a small loss called Qualifying Loss.

 - Now, you get a free bet.
 So, you repeat the exact same process In-Play but using the free bet for the back bet at Coral.
 Then, this time free bet value (minus little loss) will become your net profit.

-- Success factor is how to minimize this qualifying loss by selecting the player whose odds gap (between Coral & SMarkets) is the narrowest.
+- The success factor is how to minimize this qualifying loss by selecting the player whose odds gap (between Coral & Smarkets) is the narrowest.
 For further details, please see Place Qualifying Bet Section in Free Matched Bet Starting Guide (2).

 No Lay Matched Betting I describe is effectively doing usual betting for the Qualifying Bet stage and doing matched betting to extract cash from the free bet.